 - Do not allow children to play near high water, storm drains or ditches.
 Remember: hidden dangers often lie beneath the water.

-- Flooded roads can have significant damage hidden by floodwaters, such as open drains and manholes.
+- Remember that significant dangers may be hidden by floodwaters, such as open drains and manholes.
 Never drive on a flooded road.

 - Be especially cautious at night when it is harder to recognise flood dangers.